pilafnoodle/plockRL/README.md

 A model will be output in /models

 # Development details
+Before data could be collected, we required a driver that could drive the car mostly around a track to fine tune with TD3.
+For this, we used a farthest point follower on the given f1tenth gym simulator.
+The first iteration of data collected and trained was simulator only. then,

 The bulk of the work is developing calculate_reward() in recompute_rewards.py.
 It is still not perfect.
 The development process consists of choosing which metrics to penalize and which to optimize and making sure that none conflict or overpower each other.
-This was tested by writing down possible ranges for every reward and comparing.
+This was tested by writing down possible ranges for every reward and comparing and adding coefficients.
 This was not efficient and needs to be a better method.

+Every reward function is listed in recompute_rewards.py as well as more details in notes.txt

 # Known Issues
 ## Software